ferdous-scraps/ferdous-scraps/README.md

 ## Featured Projects ⭐

-- **[Project Title 1]**
+- **Ramadan Happy Club**
-  _Role: Lead Editor_
+  _Role: Lead Editor + Cinematographer_
-  A [short film/music video/advertisement], this project challenged me to create a fast-paced, emotionally engaging story with stunning visuals.
+  A documentry, this project challenged me to create a fast-paced, emotionally engaging story with stunning visuals.
 I was responsible for editing, color grading, and final sound design.

-- **[Project Title 2]**
+- **JCI Dhaka Aspirant Documentary**
   _Role: Filmmaker & Editor_
-  This documentary captured the story of [topic].
+  This documentary captured the story of hardworking peope of street .
 I directed, shot, and edited the project, ensuring the story was told with depth and authenticity.

 - **[Project Title 3]**
   _Role: Editor_